What is folklore?

 Ghana consists of over a hundred different ethnic groups with different and unique folklore.
 This diversity is responsible for Ghana’s rich cultural heritage, and it ranges from the Larabanga mosque in the north to the Kpanlogo dance of the Gas in the south.
 The traditional foods like Fufu, Kenkey, Tuozaafi etc. plus traditional games such as ampe, oware and chaskele down to the traditional practices, beliefs, and festivals all make the rich, unique Ghanaian folklore.

 Folklore is the identity of a people.
 We identify the Gas by the Kpanlogo dance and Akans by the Adowa.
 Ghana is identified on the world stage as the home of the popular Kente Cloth.

 It is also a source of revenue generation.
-Local artistes make money with the inclusion of folklore in their crafts.
+Local artists make money with the inclusion of folklore in their crafts.
 It constituted 1.98% of Ghana’s Gross Domestic Product.

 Why do we need to protect folklore?

 Urbanisation and migration are gradually causing the death of Ghana’s folklore.
-For instance, many school-going children in our urban cities can’t speak their mother tongue well and have no idea of traditional cultural practices aside the watered down versions in their textbooks.
+For instance, many school-going children in our urban cities can’t speak their mother tongue well and have no idea of traditional cultural practices aside from the watered-down versions in their textbooks.

 Who protects folklore?

 To protect our folklore, the National Folklore Board (NFB) was constituted.
 The National Folklore Board(NFB) is an agency under the Ministry of Tourism, Arts and Culture that is mandated by law to exercise the ownership rights to folklore on behalf of the President for the people of Ghana under Copyright Act, 2005 (Act 690).